 The Friends of Allan Renner

-A new character-driven, mixed genre novel from the curious mind of Dave J. Andrae
+literary fiction and blended-genre work, from the mind of Dave J. Andrae

 Released November 11, 2020 by Kaji-Pup Press

-Available on hardcover as well as eBook (see below)
+Available on both hardcover and a variety of eBook formats (see below)

 Often laid back but sometimes excitable, Allan Renner is approaching forty and currently living in Florida in

 the guest quarters above his parents' garage.
 When he's not working as an online copy editor or as a production

 assistant on independent films, he often follows world cinema, fills his head with strange accounts of the

 paranormal, bonds with his dog, or shoots the breeze with his small cadre of friends around the country.
 It's